 Table of Contents

 Wix is an easy to use site builder with flexible designs, ideal for portfolio-type of websites.
-Building a large and complex site isn’t recommendable as the navigation is quite limited.
-WordPress allows to create virtually any type of website but requires more technical knowledge.
+Building a large site isn’t recommendable as the editor tends to become slow with too many pages.
+WordPress allows you to create much larger websites but requires more technical knowledge.

 Wix vs WordPress: Our video review

-Check out our comparison video for a quick summary on how Wix and WordPress perform in the most important areas.
+Check out our comparison video for a quick summary of how Wix and WordPress perform in the most important areas.

 Ease of Use: Is Wix easier to use than WordPress?